teian/TwitterContestScore/README.md

 amvscore
 ========

-Almost realtime scoring aggregation via twitter for the Connichi Exclusive AMV contest
+Almost realtime scoring aggregation via twitter for the Connichi Exclusive AMV contest but can most possibly used for other contest related stuff

 Minimal requirements